 Shader compilation involves several steps.
 One of the first steps is preprocessing.
 During this step, a program called a preprocessor prepares the shader source code for the compiler.

 In previous versions of Unity, the Editor used the preprocessor provided by the shader compiler for the current platform.
-Now, Unity uses its own preprocessor, also called the Caching Shader Preprocessor.
+Now, you can choose whether to use Unity’s Caching Shader Preprocessor, or revert to the previous behavior.
+Unless you experience problems, you should use the Caching Shader Preprocessor.

-The Caching Shader Preprocessor is optimized for faster shader import and compilation.
-It works by caching intermediate preprocessing data, so the Editor only needs to parse include files when their contents change, which makes compiling multiple variants of the same shader more efficient.
+The Caching Shader Preprocessor is optimized for faster shader import and compilation; it is up to 25% faster.
+It works by caching intermediate preprocessing data, so the Editor only needs to parse include files when their contents change.
+This makes compiling multiple variants of the same shader more efficient.
+Enabling the Caching Shader Preprocessor has the most noticeable effect when shaders within a project use a large set of common include files.

 For detailed information on the differences between the Caching Shader Preprocessor and the previous behavior, see the Unity forum: New shader preprocessor.